 \subsection{Linking Object Query and Attributes Query}

-\textbf{Adding extra attribute query.} Rather than directly learning the attribute query from object query via multi-layer fully connect network, we present an extra attribute query design where we initialize a learnable embedding $Q_{atr}$ with the same shape as $Q_{obj}$.
-For each step $j$ in the two stream decoder, we add both queries together as the new attribute query:
+\textbf{Adding extra attribute query.} Rather than directly learning the attribute query from the object query via a multi-layer fully connected network, we present an extra attribute query design where we initialize a learnable embedding $Q_{atr}$ with the same shape as $Q_{obj}$.
+For each step $j$ in the two-stream decoder, we add both queries together as the new attribute query: